swesterveld/udacity-nd004-p2-tournament-results/README.md

   the proper data type and there are no unnecessary columns defined.
 In addition, primary and foreign keys are correctly specified.
-- [x] Exceeds Specifications: Code is ready for personal review, is neatly formatted and makes use of query paramters appropriately.
+- [x] Exceeds Specifications: Code is ready for personal review, is neatly formatted and makes use of query parameters appropriately.
 All sorting and aggregation are performed in the database.
 - [x] Meets Specifications: Comments are present and effectively explain longer code procedures.